 Softing AG's Executive Board may comprise one or several persons.
 The Executive Board currently comprises two members: Dr.-Ing.
 Dr. rer. oec.
 Wolfgang Trier and Ernst Homolka.
-Dr. Trier is currently responsible for the operating segments Industrial, Automotive and IT Networks as well as for Investor Relations.
-Mr. Ernst Homolka is responsible for Finance and Human Resources as of 1st May 2015.
+Dr. Trier is currently responsible for the operating segments Industrial Automation and Automotive Electronics as well as for Investor Relations, Mr. Homolka is responsible for Finance and Human Resources as of 1st May 2015.

 The members of the Executive Board are jointly responsible for managing the Company in its entirety.
-They work together in a spirit of cooperation and keep each other continuously informed of important measures and matters in their areas of responsibility.
-Each individual member of the Executive Board is independently responsible for managing the areas of responsibility allocated to them pursuant to the resolutions voted on by the Executive Board.
-The Executive Board usually adopts resolutions during meetings, which take place on a weekly basis.
-Each member of the Executive Board may request the convening of a meeting, stating the topic to be discussed; furthermore, each member of the Executive Board may request that a topic shall be added to a meeting agenda.
-Executive Board resolutions are passed at meetings by a simple majority of the votes cast.
-The subsidiaries' managing directors receive regular information from the Executive Board on important measures and matters concerning the respective functions.
+They work together in a spirit of cooperation and keep each other informed of important activities and events in their areas of responsibility on an ongoing basis.
+Each individual member of the Executive Board is responsible for managing the area of responsibility assigned to them subject to the Executive Board's resolutions.
+The Executive Board generally adopts its resolutions in meetings that shall take place on a weekly basis.
+Every member of the Executive Board may ask that a meeting be convened, subject to notification of the issue to be deliberated.
+Likewise, every Executive Board member may ask that a topic be included in the agenda of a particular meeting.
+The Executive Board adopts its resolutions by the simple majority of all votes cast.
+The subsidiaries' managing directors receive regular information from the members of the Executive Board on important measures and matters concerning the respective functions.

 The Executive Board informs the Supervisory Board in a timely and comprehensive manner — both in writing and at regularly scheduled meetings — of the Group's planning, performance, financial condition and risk management.
 Extraordinary Supervisory Board meetings are convened as necessary in connection with material events.
 The Supervisory Board adopted rules of procedure for its own work.

 Pursuant to the Company's Articles of Incorporation, the Supervisory Board of Softing AG comprises three members, who are elected by the shareholders.
 These three members have identical terms of office.
 The Supervisory Board includes an adequate number of independent individuals, who, except in their capacity as shareholders, do not maintain any professional or personal ties to the Company or its Executive Board.
-Exceptions are minor consulting agreements with two members of the Supervisory Board.
 The Supervisory Board's term of office is four years.
-Its current term of office ends with the General Shareholders' Meeting in 2023.
+Its current term of office ends with the General Shareholders' Meeting in 2017.
 The Supervisory Board did not establish any committees, given its size.
 Instead, the full Supervisory Board is responsible for all tasks and decisions.
 The current members of the Supervisory Board are: Dr. Horst Schiessl (Chairman), Dr. Klaus Fuchs (Deputy Chairman) and Mr. Andreas Kratzer.

 Both the Executive Board and the Supervisory Board are committed to safeguarding and furthering the corporate interests of Softing AG.
 There were no conflicts of interest in the financial year just ended that would have had to be disclosed to the Supervisory Board without delay.
 The members of the Executive Board did not hold any positions on supervisory boards of listed stock corporations outside of the Group.